At-M/esp8266-sensordata-logger-mysql/README.md

 My Database looks like this:

-_(Using varchar for temp and humidity is a workaround for something else though)_
+_(Using varchar for temp and humidity is my workaround for something else, adjust your code accordingly if you want to use a numeric value)_

 **Databasename:** autohome